emehrkay/Pypher/README.md

 * `add_link(link)` -- this method is used in every interaction with the Pypher object.
 It lets you manually add a link to the list that you may not had been able to otherwise express with existing methods or objects.
 * `func(name, *args)` -- this will allow you to call a custom function.
 Say you want the resulting Cypher to have a Python keyword like `__init__`, you would call `q.func('__init__', 1, 2, 3)` which would resolve to `__init__(1, 2, 3)` (the arguments will be bound).
 * `func_raw(name, *args)` -- this acts just like the func method, but it will not bind the arguments passed in.
 * `raw(*args)` -- this will take whatever you put in it and print it out in the resulting Cypher query.
-This is useful if you dont want to do something that may not be possible in the Pypher structure.
+This is useful if you want to do something that may not be possible in the Pypher structure.
 * `rel_out(*args, **kwargs)` -- this will start an outgoing relationship.
 See `Relationship` for argument details.
 * `rel_in(*args, **kwargs)` -- this will start an incoming relationship.
 See `Relationship` for argument details.
 * `alias(alias)` -- this is a way to allow for simple `AS $name` in the resulting Cypher.